MicrosoftDocs/azure-aks-docs/articles/aks/improving-fault-tolerance-with-tcp-keepalive.md

     sock.close()
 ```

-In this example, the application enables TCP keepalive probes, which are sent to the server after 60 seconds of inactivity.
-If five consecutive probes fail, the connection is closed.
-It's important to note that socket-level TCP keepalive settings override system-level configurations set via `sysctl`.
-Therefore, if you configure the application's TCP keepalive settings, they take effect.
-To have the application adhere to the system's TCP keepalive configurations, enable the TCP keepalive option on the socket without specifying individual parameters within the application.
+In this example:
+- The application enables TCP keepalive.
+- The keepalive probes are sent after 60 seconds of inactivity.
+- The keepalive probes are sent at intervals of 10 seconds.
+- If 5 consecutive probes fail, the connection closes.

 > [!NOTE]
-> The application-level TCP keepalive settings in the previous code listing override those configured via the kubelet.
-To maintain consistent TCP keepalive behavior across your applications, set the desired parameters at the operating system level.
-Allow individual applications to override these defaults only when necessary.
+> Note that any system-level TCP keepalive configuration set via `sysctl` in the kubelet are overridden by an application's TCP keepalive settings.
+To maintain consistent keepalive behavior across your applications, set keepalive parameters at the kubelet level.
+Then, enable the keepalive option on the socket without specifying individual parameters within the application so the system-level keepalive parameters are used for the application.
+Only allow individual applications to override the system-level parameter values, like in the previous example, when absolutely necessary.

-If you're using .NET, the following code produces the same result:
+If you're using .NET, the following code produces the same result as the previous Python example:

 ```csharp
 static async Task Main()